 Here's a nice shot of the train bridge.
 The four pink circles are the jewels to support each wheel's axle.

-With the train bridge removed, the escape wheel, fourth wheel, third wheel and the seconds wheel can all come out.
+With the train bridge removed, the escape wheel, fifth wheel, fourth wheel, and third wheel can all come out.

 Now the two-piece barrel bridge can be removed.
 The earlier 748 movements had a one-piece bridge but you'd have to remove the train bridge to change a broken mainspring so I think the designers changed the movement to a two-piece design.
 That allows you to pull the mainspring barrel without taking the movement apart.
 All 735's have a two-piece barrel bridge.